-Local and state governments and the federal government have faced numerous emergency situations in recent years, from anthrax threats to the Boston Marathon bombing and destructive hurricanes to SARS—and now, COVID-19.
+Local and state governments and the federal government have faced numerous emergency situations in recent years, from anthrax threats to the Boston Marathon bombing and destructive hurricanes to COVID-19.
 So, what emergency powers can states and local governments implement to protect the public?
 And just how far can they go?

 Emergency powers exist so state and local governments can act quickly to protect their citizens.
 These emergency powers are meant to bypass the usual (and often, slow) legislative process so that action can be taken quickly during a crisis.
 Usually, such action is taken by a state governor, city mayor, or other executive body.

 Upon or in anticipation of a natural or man-made disaster or public crisis, a governing body will declare a state of emergency.
 The declaration of an emergency allows a governing body to issue orders (quickly) to protect life and property and may allow suspension of certain laws or regulations that could hinder (prevent) emergency efforts.

 For example, a governor may declare a state of emergency in response to a natural disaster (hurricanes, tornados), major disasters (such as the I-35 bridge collapse), or a public health emergency (COVID, H1N1).
 The declaration may permit immediate orders, such as evacuation, curfews, or quarantines.

 While we mostly hear about local and state disasters, emergencies can be declared at the national level.
 Examples of declared national emergencies include the 9/11 terrorist attacks, Hurricane Katrina, the H1N1 influenza pandemic, the COVID pandemic, and the Southern Border security crisis.
 It's also possible that both the state and federal governments declare emergencies amid the same crisis—Hurricane Katrina and COVID being examples.